agiilz/salesforce-ag-log-viewer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This means:

+* You can share and adapt the code
+* You must give appropriate credit and indicate if changes were made
+* You cannot use this software for commercial purposes

+For the full license text, see the LICENSE file or visit https://creativecommons.org/licenses/by-nc/4.0/legalcode